zaproxy/zap-api-docs/source/includes/auth.md

 ![context_auth](../images/auth_dvwa_cotext_auth.png)

 As the login operation is performed by the script lets add the login URL as out of context.
 Additionally you should add pages which will disrupt the login process to out of context so Spider will not trigger unwanted log outs.
-Thus in "Exclude from Context" tab add the following regex(s).
+Thus in "Exclude from Context" tab so Zap will not trigger unwanted log outs (ex.: logout/logoff/password change, etc.).
+Now add the following regex(s) "Exclude from Context" tab.

 * `\Qhttp://localhost:3000/login.php\E`
 * `\Qhttp://localhost:3000/logout.php\E`